coreos/rpm-ostree/doc/treefile.md

    none.

- * `repos` array of strings, mandatory: Names of yum repositories to use, from `.repo` files in the same directory as the treefile.
+ * `repos` array of strings, mandatory: Names of yum repositories to use, from any files that end in `.repo`, in the same directory as the treefile.  `rpm-ostree compose tree` does not use the system `/etc/yum.repos.d`, because it's common to want to compose a target system distinct from the one the host sytem is running.

  * `selinux`: boolean, optional: Defaults to `true`.
 If `false`, then no SELinux labeling will be performed on the server side.